pkuzan/aws-basics/lab/aws-basics.md

 * Click on Bucket whose name starts with apollo-fcn-cd-code-uu-id-
 * Click on Folder named 00001 (this represents your seal id)
 * To show versions, click on the `Show` button next to the Version label
-* Click on the latest version of your zip file - the one that starts with your SID.
+* Click on the latest version of your zip file - the one that starts with your username.
 * Make a note of the Link at the bottom of the page

 ##### Get Name of CodeDeploy Application